-- a.
-If, in the opinion of the referee, two Teams have the same or similar colour shirts, shorts or socks, the away Team shall make the change.
-Should a Team delay the scheduled time of kick off for a Competition Match by not having a change of colours they shall be fined in accordance with the Fines Tariff. - b.
+- If, in the opinion of the referee, two Teams have the same or similar colour shirts, shorts or socks, the away Team shall make the change.
+Should a Team delay the scheduled time of kick off for a Competition Match by not having a change of colours they shall be fined in accordance with the Fines Tariff. - v.
 In the event of a colour clash in either the Semi Final or Final ties both teams shall change unless mutually agreed.
 Where no agreement can be struck and/or the main and change colours of both clubs are the same then the Association shall decide on the Club to change colours.
 Confirmation of the changes shall be sent by both Clubs to the Association.
+Any club failing to comply with this rule will be fined in accordance with the Fines Tariff. - w.
+Goalkeepers must wear colours which distinguish them from all other Players and the Match Officials.
 Any club failing to comply with this rule will be fined in accordance with the Fines Tariff.

-- c.
-Goalkeepers must wear colours which distinguish them from all other Players and the Match Officials.
-Any club failing to comply with this rule will be fined in accordance with the Fines Tariff. - d.
+- x.
 No player, including a goalkeeper, shall be permitted to wear black or very dark coloured shirts.
-Any club failing to comply with this rule will be fined in accordance with the Fines Tariff. - e.
-Shirts must be numbered, failing which a fine will be levied in accordance with the Fines Tariff.
+Any club failing to comply with this rule will be fined in accordance with the Fines Tariff. - y.
+Shirts must be numbered and no two shirts shall have the same number, failing which a fine will be levied in accordance with the Fines Tariff.